5 Things to do in San Francisco

 I took a picture of my friend, Ponti, taking a picture of the bridge at Battery Spencer.
 Science

-Here’s a Reddit-esque tip in case you’re asking for a friend… one great date idea is to rent a bike from the Marina District in SF city limits, and then ride it across the Golden Gate Bridge.
+One great idea to experience the Golden Gate Bridge is to rent a bike from the Marina District in SF city limits, and then ride it across the bridge.
 Then drop the bike off in North Bay and take the boat from Sausalito back to the City.

 2. Painted Ladies